TheRenegadeCoder/sample-programs-website/docs/projects/factorial/lua/index.md

 {% endraw %}

-Factorial in Lua was written by:
+[Factorial](https://sampleprograms.io/projects/factorial) in [Lua](https://sampleprograms.io/languages/lua) was written by:

+- Jeremy Grifski
 - Matt Wiley

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 19:22:39.
 The solution was first committed on Oct 10 2019 12:43:45.
 As a result, documentation below may be outdated.